kola9999/Dyte-test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by Reddy nagendr kola  for Dyte-task

+## Online Code editor with html, css, js options and live preview

+saves and run code automatically.

+Delete, Share code option is available.

 ## Available Scripts